-Modern times follows the great events and political and social movements of the 20th Century from the Great War to the Civil Rights Movement.
+Modern times follows the great events and political and social movements of the 20th Century from the Great War to Apartheid.
 Attention will be paid to the Interwar years, World War Two and movements and ideas that dominated the post war world.